susiegriggo/ProtvecBacterialProteins/README.md

 # Embedding Bacterial Proteins with Protvec

+**NEW:** This work has been published in BMC Bioinformatics.
+You can see the publication [here](https://bmcbioinformatics.biomedcentral.com/articles/10.1186/s12859-022-04930-5).

 Here we demonstrate the use of Protvec sequence embeddings for evaluating bacterial protein annotations.

 This repository contains the code to train and embed sequences using Protvec models with _Bacillus_ carbohydrate metabolism sequences and unannotated _Bacillus_ sequences.
 We also supply code to analyse the resulting models and embeddings.